Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Experiments

-Two large-scale image datasets are adopted in the experiments, including Pascal VOC 2007 \cite{everingham2010pascal} and MS-COCO 2017 \cite{lin2014microsoft}.
-Pascal VOC 2007 (VOC) is a standard dataset for object detection, consisting of $9,963$ images with $24,640$ box annotations.
-MS-COCO 2017 (COCO) is also a popular object detection benchmark, containing $328,000$ images of generic objects.
-Following \cite{liu2022robust}, noisy bounding box annotations are simulated by perturbing clean ones at various noise levels.
-Speicifically, the noise levels are set to $\{10\%, 20\%, 30\%, 40\%\}$ for VOC and $\{20\%, 40\%\}$ for COCO.
-More details are provided in the appendix.
+To ensure fairness, our experimental setup is all aligned with \cite{liu2022robust}.
+Specifically, two large-scale detection datasets, \textit{i.e.}, Pascal VOC 2007 (VOC) \cite{everingham2010pascal} and MS-COCO 2017 (COCO) \cite{lin2014microsoft}, are adopted in the experiments.
+Noisy box annotations are simulated by perturbing clean ones at various noise levels which are set to $\{10\%, 20\%, 30\%, 40\%\}$ for VOC and $\{20\%, 40\%\}$ for COCO.
+We report $\text{AP}_{50}$ for VOC and $\{\text{AP}, \text{AP}_{50}, \text{AP}_{75}, \text{AP}_{S}, \text{AP}_{M}, \text{AP}_{L}\}$ for COCO.
+Due to the space limit, more details are included in Appendix~\ref{app:setup}.